Kaccana-Bhikkhu/kaccana-bhikkhu.github.io/documentation/about/09_Want-to-help.md

  - Feel free to point out stories or quotes that the Archive hasn't transcribed if they contribute substantially to the topic.
  - Featured excerpts may be arranged logically, chronologically, or simplest to most in-depth.
  - You may suggest that closely-related tags in the same key topic (e.g. Continuity of mindfulness and Present moment awareness) be combined into a single tag cluster or that new tags should be added to key topics.
+ - If an excellent answer follows a nearly inaudible question, we can amplify the question.
+Or better yet, amplify the question yourself and send the edited audio file.

 Please send your suggestions to [questionsandstories@abhayagiri.org](mailto:questionsandstories@abhayagiri.org).
 Additional support for suggesting featured excerpts may be provided if there is sufficient interest.